Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Analysis with Archival Near-Infrared Image

-Figure~\ref{fig:sphere_image} shows the near-infrared polarimetric $Q_{\Phi}$ image\footnote[4]{The $Q_{\Phi}$ image represents the azimuthal component of the linearly polarized intensity, computed in a polar coordinate system centered on the star \citep{schmid_limb_2006}.
+Figure~\ref{fig:sphere_image} shows a near-infrared polarimetric $Q_{\Phi}$ image \footnote[4]{The $Q_{\Phi}$ image represents the azimuthal component of the linearly polarized intensity, computed in a polar coordinate system centered on the star \citep{schmid_limb_2006}.
 For low-inclination disks dominated by single scattering, the polarization is expected to be oriented azimuthally, making $Q_{\Phi}$ a reliable proxy for polarized intensity \citep{de_boer_polarimetric_2020}.
 In such cases, $Q_{\Phi}$ effectively traces the disk surface while suppressing noise.
 However, its interpretation may be affected by multiple scattering or by significant disk inclination.
-In this study, we use the $Q_{\Phi}$ image primarily as a qualitative tracer of the disk surface structure, keeping these limitations in mind.} in $H$-band ($\lambda = 1.65~\micron$) of EX Lupi obtained with SPHERE at the Very Large Telescope (VLT) in \cite{rigliaco_circumstellar_2020}.
-This observation was conducted in the same year as the ALMA Band 3 and 4 observations presented in Sections~$\ref{sec:observation}-\ref{sec:disk_str_prop}$, providing a contemporaneous view of the disk surface geometry traced by scattered light.
+In this study, we use the $Q_{\Phi}$ image primarily as a qualitative tracer of the disk-surface structure, keeping these limitations in mind.} in the $H$ band ($\lambda = 1.65~\micron$) of EX Lupi obtained with SPHERE at the VLT from \cite{rigliaco_circumstellar_2020}.
+This observation was conducted in the same year as the ALMA Band 3 and 4 observations presented in Sections~$\ref{sec:observation}-\ref{sec:disk_str_prop}$, providing a contemporaneous view of the disk-surface geometry traced by scattered light.
 As described by \citet{rigliaco_circumstellar_2020}, the image traces stellar light scattered by submicron-sized dust grains located at the upper layers of the disk atmosphere.

-The scattered light distribution appears strongly asymmetric: the emission is concentrated on the northwest side of the star.
-This pattern is roughly anti-aligned with the inner arc detected in the ALMA continuum image (Section~\ref{sec:inner_disk}), which lies southeast of the star.
-The anti-correlation between the submillimeter continuum and the scattered light suggests that the inner arc casts a shadow onto the outer disk surface, obstructing stellar irradiation in the southeast direction.
-This, therefore, suggests a geometrically thick nature of the inner arc.
+The scattered-light distribution appears strongly asymmetric: The emission is concentrated on the northwest side of the star.
+This pattern is roughly antialigned with the inner arc detected in the ALMA continuum image (Section~\ref{sec:inner_disk}), which lies southeast of the star.
+The anticorrelation between the submillimeter continuum and the scattered light suggests that the inner arc casts a shadow onto the outer disk surface, obstructing stellar irradiation in the southeast direction.
+This suggests that the inner arc is a geometrically thick.

 Analogous cases of shadowing due to an inclined or misaligned inner arc have been observed in other systems \citep[e.g.,][]{benisty_shadows_2018, muro-arena_shadowing_2020, bohn_probing_2022}, supporting the idea that localized disk structures can modulate the illumination pattern across the disk surface.
 In the case of EX Lupi, \citet{hales_circumstellar_2018} reported a blue-shifted molecular outflow extending toward the northwest.
 Assuming the outflow axis is approximately perpendicular to the disk plane, this geometry implies that the northwest side corresponds to the far side of the disk, from which the approaching outflow is launched.
 Although forward scattering typically enhances the brightness of the near side \citep[e.g.,][]{takami_surface_2014, ginski_observed_2023}, the near-side region in EX Lupi is likely obscured by the inner arc, which casts a broad shadow across the disk surface.
 As a result, while the brighter forward-scattered emission from the near side is suppressed, only the fainter scattered light from the far side may remain visible in the scattered-light image.